- What is Aeon?

 - Will all special collections researchers need to use Aeon, and why?

 - Who do I contact if I have problems with or questions about Aeon?

 What is Aeon?

-Aeon allows researchers to submit requests for items in the Special Collections Department, the Cuban Heritage Collection, and the University Archives.
+Aeon allows researchers to submit requests for items in the Special Collections Department, the Cuban Heritage Collection, the University Archives, and the Architecture Library.
 Researchers will now be able to register and manage personal information and track requests from any computer using the Aeon system.
 Previously, registration and requests were done manually, while on-site.

 How will Aeon help make research easier in special collections?

 Once researchers are registered, special collections' staff will be able to approve requests and retrieve materials more efficiently.
 Researchers can watch the progress of each request to determine if an item has been retrieved, put on hold, or returned to storage.
 Researchers can also store all request information in their profile for future review of citation information regarding materials consulted in special collections.